 How to Collect a Prize?

 Spend your points in Freebies’ Point Store and your purchase is a click away.
 Keep in mind, that you will have to pay for the shipping and handling.
 Delivery depends on where it is coming from and who the supplier is.
-For members’ prizes, there is no timeline on how quickly you get your gift cards.
+For members’ prizes, there is no timeline for how quickly you get your gift cards.

 Freebies Feedback and Complaints

 That is one of the things to watch for at Freebies.com.
-The only complaint found referred to an external supplier who didn’t deliver and wouldn’t return the shipping and handling costs.
+The only complaint found was referred to an external supplier who didn’t deliver and wouldn’t return the shipping and handling costs.
 Other than that, it looks like this is a fun site with some interesting things to do and a chance to earn points, win prizes or buy things.